Pan Am: Formation

-Pan American Airways, Incorporated (PAA) was founded as a shell company on March 14, 1927, by United States Army Air Corps officers Henry "Hap" Arnold, Carl Spaatz and John Jouett out of concern for the growing influence of the German-owned Colombian air carrier SCADTA, in Central America.
+Pan American Airways, Incorporated (PAA) was founded as a shell company on March 14, 1927, by United States Army Air Corps officers Henry "Hap" Arnold, Carl Spaatz, and John Jouett out of concern for the growing influence of the German-owned Colombian air carrier SCADTA, in Central America.
 Operating in Colombia since 1920, SCADTA lobbied hard for landing rights in the Panama Canal Zone, ostensibly to survey air routes for a connection to the United States, which the Air Corps viewed as a precursor to a possible German aerial threat to the canal.
-In the spring of 1927, the United States Post Office requested bids on a contract to deliver mail from Key West, Florida to Havana, Cuba, before 19 October 1927.
-Arnold and Spaatz drew up the prospectus for Pan American after they learned that SCADTA hired a company in Delaware to obtain air mail contracts from the US government.
+In the spring of 1927, the United States Post Office requested bids on a contract to deliver mail from Key West, Florida, to Havana, Cuba, before October 19, 1927.
+Arnold and Spaatz drew up the prospectus for Pan American after they learned that SCADTA hired a company in Delaware to obtain airmail contracts from the US government.

-Also competing for the contract, Juan Trippe formed the Aviation Corporation of the Americas (ACA) on June 2, 1927, with in startup capital and the backing of powerful and politically connected financiers including Cornelius Vanderbilt Whitney and W. Averell Harriman.
+Also competing for the contract, Juan Trippe formed the Aviation Corporation of the Americas (ACA) on June 2, 1927, with in startup capital and the backing of powerful and politically connected financiers, including Cornelius Vanderbilt Whitney and W. Averell Harriman.
 Their operation had the all-important landing rights for Havana, having acquired American International Airways, a small airline established in 1926 by John K. Montgomery and Richard B. Bevier as a seaplane service from Key West to Havana.
 A third company, Atlantic, Gulf, and Caribbean Airways, was established on October 11, 1927, by New York City investment banker Richard Hoyt to bid for the contract.

 The Postal Service awarded Pan American Airways the US mail delivery contract to Cuba, at the end of the bidding process, but Pan American lacked aircraft and landing rights in Cuba.
-Just days before the 19 October deadline, the three companies decided to form a partnership.
-ACA chartered a Fairchild FC-2 floatplane from a small Dominican Republic carrier, West Indian Aerial Express, allowing Pan Am to operate the first flight to Havana on 19 October 1927.
+Just days before the October 19 deadline, the three companies decided to form a partnership.
+ACA chartered a Fairchild FC-2 floatplane from a small Dominican Republic carrier, West Indian Aerial Express, allowing Pan Am to operate the first flight to Havana on October 19, 1927.
 The three companies merged on June 23, 1928.
-Richard Hoyt was named president of the new Aviation Corporation of the Americas, but Trippe and his partners held 40% of the equity and Whitney was made president.
+Richard Hoyt was named president of the new Aviation Corporation of the Americas, but Trippe and his partners held 40% of the equity, and Whitney was made president.
 Trippe became operational head of Pan American Airways, the new company's principal operating subsidiary.